FrankFundel/DistillDIFT/README.md

 ## ⏳ ToDo

 ### Training
-- Implement strategies: Foreground and Random Point Sampling
-- Distill supervised on SPair-71k train split
+- Pre-sample points and cache them
+- Sample points where predictions are most different between dino and dinodiff or pre-sample where where features are most different
+- Train autoencoder on dino-diff, train linear head on dino to predict same as autoencoder

 - Cache features on multiple GPUs into multiple files
 - Distill unsupervised on ImageNet
 - Implement sharded dataset